-Tourists from non-EU/EFTA countries must ensure that they have adequate health insurance cover.
+Tourists from another country (outside EU/EFTA/UK) must ensure that they have adequate health insurance cover.
 It is recommended that they take out travel insurance covering the costs of essential medical treatment in Switzerland.

 Persons who require a Schengen visa to visit Switzerland must take out private medical insurance providing minimum coverage of EUR 30,000.
 For further information, see the State Secretariat for Migration website: “Short-term stay: entry requirements for Switzerland”.